stefanofa/awesome/TOPICS.md

 *   [nuxt/nuxt](https://github.com/nuxt/nuxt) - The Full-Stack Vue Framework.

-*   [vikejs/vike](https://github.com/vikejs/vike) - (Replaces Next.js/Nuxt) 🔨 The composable framework to build advanced applications with stability and flexibility.
+*   [vikejs/vike](https://github.com/vikejs/vike) - (Replaces Next.js/Nuxt) 🔨 The composable framework to build advanced applications with flexibility and stability.

 *   [TanStack/router](https://github.com/TanStack/router) - 🤖 A client-first, server-capable, fully type-safe router and full-stack framework for the web (React and more).